eonarheim/eonarheim.github.io/docs/color.md

 <pre>Color.Transparent</pre>
 ----------

-Excalibur comes with a number of pre defined static color constants accessible like off of the Color type.
+Excalibur comes with a number of predefined static color constants accessible off of the Color type.

 ## Static Methods